cosmoquester/2021-dialogue-summary-competition/README.en.md

 [[2021 Korean Voice/Natural Language AI Competition](http://aihub-competition.or.kr/hangeul)] This is repository to share training and inference codes of Team 알라꿍달라꿍.

+You can see the contest detail, our ideas and experiments during the contest, on the Pingpong team blog post [알라꿍달라꿍의 대화요약 이모저모](https://blog.pingpong.us/alaggung-dlaggung-dialog-summary/).

 Team: Sangjun Park([cosmoquester](https://github.com/cosmoquester)), Kiwon Choi([ckw1140](https://github.com/ckw1140)), Hyerin Oh([Hyerin-oh](https://github.com/Hyerin-oh))

 Our team consists of these three people.

 The final leaderboard is as follows, [Won 1st place in the dialogue summary section and got the Naver Representative Award](https://www.msit.go.kr/bbs/view.do?sCode=user&mId=113&mPid=112&pageIndex=1&bbsSeqNo=94&nttSeqNo=3181143&searchOpt=ALL&searchTxt=%EA%B2%BD%EC%A7%84%EB%8C%80%ED%9A%8C)

 | Rank | Name | Score |
 | ---- | ---- | ----- |